 AHP Membership with liability insurance

-Your AHP liability insurance covers you for general, professional, and product liability.
+Your AHP liability insurance for hairdressers covers you for general, professional, and product liability.
 It’s an insurance policy that protects you when you are being sued and/or alleged to be legally liable for claims of negligence resulting from damage or injury to a person or property.
 Simply put, you’ve been accused of being negligent in some way at work with an alleged injury to a client or damage their property.

 Business Personal Property Insurance